 Born and raised in Ohio, Candace has had an intense love for the natural world for as long as she can remember.
 As a child she would frequently venture out on weekend hikes through various parks with her father and trusty rottweiler.
 It was there and on camping trips in the Allegheny Mountains of Pennsylvania that she developed a great appreciation for the wilderness and natural beauty.

 As a young adult, Candace grew a fondness for the fine arts and went on to attain a degree in Art History.
-The Hudson River School, and master landscape painter Albert Bierstadt inspired her and she was also drawn to the highly imaginative, dream-like atmospheres from Surrealist artists such as Giorgio de Chirico and Salvador Dali.
-Her artistic background significantly contributes to her vision as a photographer.
+The Hudson River School, and master landscape painters Albert Bierstadt and Thomas Cole inspired her, and she was also drawn to the highly imaginative, dream-like atmospheres from Surrealist artists.
+Her artistic background contributes to her vision as a photographer.

-Based in Washington State for over a decade, Candace first discovered her passion for photography while venturing out in the wilderness of the Pacific Northwest.
-An avid hiker, she constantly yearns to explore new areas while also hoping to provide a unique vision through her photography, and is passionate about photographing the diversity of wilderness areas in their entirety.
+Based in Washington State for the past two decades, Candace first discovered her passion for photography while venturing out into the wilderness of the Pacific Northwest.
+An avid hiker, she yearns to explore new areas while also hoping to provide a unique vision through her photography, and is passionate about photographing the diversity of wilderness areas including wildlife, landscapes, flora and intimate scenes.
 Her goal as a photographer is to reach viewers on an emotional level, while also spreading awareness of the necessity and vitality of the natural and last true wild places that many either take for granted or might never experience at all.

-The last undisturbed wild areas on Earth are a great part of what makes us all human, and it is crucial that they remain protected."
+The last undisturbed wild areas on Earth are a critical part of what makes us all human, and it is crucial that they remain protected."